 The day starts at 8am in La Paz, where we will meet and drive for 45 minutes to the mobula area.
 On the boat, we will be actively looking for mobula rays.
 Once we find the mobulas, you will hop in the water with the guide and follow the code of conduct to swim and freedive with mobulas.
 This way, not only we will have a respectfull aproach, but also the behavior that the guide will explain will make the mobulas more confortable with you so you can get even closer to them.
 Imagine being completely surronded by mobulas, everywhere you can see!
 We will go back to La Paz around 3pm.

 During this season, apex predators, the Orcas have been sighted hunting the mobulas.
-This is not likely to see, but they are in the area and it can happen!
-This is one of the most exciting moment one can experience.
-To increase your chance of watching them, consider checking out the Mobula Ray Expedition, where you will be several day in the water for a higher chance of more sightings.
+This is not likely to see, but they are in the area and it is possible!
+To increase your chance of unexpected encounters, consider checking out the Mobula Ray Expedition, where you will be several day in the water for a higher chance of more sightings.

 $200 usd per person